 Shorts Minion snorts from behind the door.
 “Okay, got it.
 Some loser.
 Well, say hi to whoever it is.”

 Chaos nods with a knowing grin.
 “I shall.”

 Shorts Minion gives a “bye” from the side before shutting the door behind him entirely.

 The overlord of limitless power and cruelty stands about a bit in thought as he mulls it all over in his head.

-“Well, “hi” me,” he says to himself with a smile as he takes up the Order pillow to inspect it from up front.
-He gives a bemused chuckle as he looks over the ridiculous depiction of his ancient, most powerful nemesis, the blade of her holy sword Monument crossing over the image to barely conceal her thighs.
+“Well, “hi” me,” he says to himself with a smile as he takes up the Order pillow to inspect it from upfront.
+He gives a bemused chuckle as he looks over the ridiculous depiction of his ancient, most powerful nemesis, the blade of her holy sword Monument crossing over the image to conceal her thighs.

 A look of weird nostalgia washes over him.
-He looks almost sad.
+He seems almost sad.

-“Well, I suppose you’re not as good as the real thing,” he starts with a chuckle as he starts down the way with it under his arm as if it were her, “but we’ll figure it out one of these days.
-How would you like some dinner?” he asks with a smile.
+“Well, I suppose you’re not quite as good as the real thing, are you?” he starts with a chuckle as he starts down the way with it under his arm as if it were her, “but we’ll figure it out one of these days.
+How would you like your dinner?” he asks with a smile.